gaultier/blog/go_dtrace_see_all_network_traffic.md

 Tags: Go, DTrace
 ---

+My most common use of DTrace is to observe I/O data received and sent by various programs.
+This is so valuable!

+However, sometimes this data is encrypted and/or compressed which makes simplistic approaches not viable.
+Let's see how we can solve this problem one step at a time.

 ## Level 1: Observe all write/read system calls

-This is the easiest and also what `iosnoop` does.
-This is in fact how I came to DTrace: I wanted to see the I/O data my program was sending to and receiving from the world.
+This is the easiest and also what `iosnoop` or `dtruss` do.

 The simplest form is this: